Mordyfier/CISC.-3140-Assignments/Lab 4.2 and 4.3/README.md

 **Notes:**
 * Currently full movie title strings need to be input to search by, the substring functionality was not retained upon the last minute move from MySQL to PostgreSQL.
 * No cover images are passed for the movie cards, instead a uniform "No image" image is displayed.
-A functionality that outsources urls for movies could be implemented with more time.
+A functionality that sources urls for movie covers could be implemented with more time.

 ### Some technical info